Recycling & Waste Reduction

 When You Move Out, Don't Throw It Out

-We collect surplus office supplies, furniture, and other usable items to make them available to the campus community for reuse, reducing our natural resource consumption and amount of solid waste generated!
-Have extra supplies sitting around?
-Arrange a pick up today!
+We collect surplus office supplies, books, household items, small furniture, and other usable items to make them available to the campus community for reuse.
+This reduces our natural resource consumption and amount of solid waste generated!
+Check out our ReStore dates or schedule a pick-up of your extra supplies!

 Water Bottle Refill Stations